The speech

 The Abu Dhabi speech is titled Fostering

-Freedom And Justice In The Middle East
+Freedom And Justice In The Middle East.
+The version on

 the White House, linked to above, includes a couple of explanatory